This post may contain affiliate links. Please read my disclosure policy.

 - Cheesecake Pies: Oreo crusts pair beautifully with chocolate-friendly flavors of cheesecake pies like pumpkin, strawberry, chocolate, and even classic vanilla.

-- Grasshopper Pie: a retro no-bake pie with a mint-flavored mousse filling that was especially popular in the 1950s, 60s, and 70s.
+- Grasshopper Pie: a retro no-bake pie with a mint-flavored mousse filling that was especially popular in the 1950s, 60s, and 70s, it’s usually made in an Oreo crust.

 - Mudslide Pie: similar to mocha cream pie, but with a stronger emphasis on coffee and occasionally omitting chocolate altogether